 The flexibility and control that the AWS platform provides allows customers to deploy solutions that meet industry-specific standards, including:

-- CSA: The Cloud Security Alliance (CSA) Security, Trust & Assurance Registry (STAR) initiative encourages transparency of security practices within cloud providers.
-The CSA STAR is a free, publicly accessible registry that documents the security controls provided by various cloud computing offerings, thereby helping users assess the security of cloud providers they currently use or are considering contracting with.
-AWS is a CSA STAR registrant has completed the CSA Consensus Assessments Initiative Questionnaire (CAIQ).
+- CSA: In 2011, the Cloud Security Alliance (CSA) launched STAR , an initiative to encourage transparency of security practices within cloud providers.
+The CSA Security, Trust & Assurance Registry (STAR) is a free, publicly accessible registry that documents the security controls provided by various cloud computing offerings, thereby helping users assess the security of cloud providers they currently use or are considering contracting with.
+AWS is a CSA STAR registrant has completed the Cloud Security Alliance (CSA) Consensus Assessments Initiative Questionnaire (CAIQ).
 This CAIQ published by the CSA provides a way to reference and document what security controls exist in AWS’s Infrastructure as a Service offerings.
 The CAIQ provides a set of over 140 questions a cloud consumer and cloud auditor may wish to ask of a cloud provider.
 Customers can find the completed questionnaire in Appendix A of the AWS Risk and Compliance whitepaper.

 - MPAA: The Motion Picture Association of America (MPAA) has established a set of best practices for securely storing, processing, and delivering protected media and content.
 Media companies use these best practices as a way to assess risk and security of their content and infrastructure.
 AWS has demonstrated alignment with the MPAA best practices and AWS infrastructure is compliant with all applicable MPAA infrastructure controls.
-While the MPAA does not offer a "certification," media industry customers can request documentation to augment their risk assessment and evaluation of MPAA-type content on AWS.
+Customers can find mapping of AWS’s alignment with MPAA best-practices in Appendix B of the AWS Risk and Compliance whitepaper.

 You can request the reports and certifications produced by our third-party auditors which attest to the design and operating effectiveness of the AWS environment.
 Report and certification requests can be made through an AWS account representative.
 If you do not know who your AWS account representative is or would like to be aligned with a representative, contact AWS Sales and Business Development for further assistance.